 In our research we create publicly available education materials for active learning of cybersecurity concepts.
 Such learning increases student engagement and motivation, and helps them internalize concepts they learned in class through exercising them on a testbed, in a safe but realistic network environment.

 With a team of cyber security educators, we have developed homework exercises that utilize DeterLab testbed to demonstrate various attacks and defenses.
 All the exercises are publicly available at DeterLab's education Web page.
-This effort was in part supported by the NSF DUE grant #0920719, and DHS grant #N66001-07-C-2001.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or of the Department of Homeland Security.

 Cybersecurity is a unique field of science and engineering, because its main challenges are not solely dictated by technological limitations or the theoretical complexity of the underlying problems.
 Rather, cybersecurity advances are driven by the clash of minds -- researchers create new defenses and criminals adapt their attacks in response.
 This adversarial game is at the heart of each cybersecurity challenge, but it is sadly absent from cybersecurity education.
 The ACM defines three types of learning outcomes in their Computer Science Curricula 2013: